 - Many of these enchantments can be resisted via other means.
-For instance, life protection counters the effects of Agony (but not the Pain spell).
-Undead, nonliving, and plant monsters cannot sleep.
+For example, undead, nonliving, and plant monsters cannot be slept.

 - Polymorph will not be resisted by (very) ugly things, which will always change color.
 Shapeshifters can only resist it if they are currently in the form of something immune to magic.

 - Effects produced by the chaos brand don't check MR.

 Resisting an enchantment is dependent on the resisting creature's MR and the enchantment power (which is a function of the spell power) of the enchantment it is resisting.
 The formula is: